karimmorel/kollex-coding-challenge/README.md

 ## Tests (PHPUnit)

 On this project I decided to work with PHPUnit for testing the different components of the application.
-It is the testing framework I know the better so I wanted to work with it. <br/>
+It is the testing framework I know the best so I wanted to work with it. <br/>
 Each component is easy to test, because they are loosely coupled between them, allowing us to isolate them.
 I tried first to test the failing cases, so when we are expecting a specific type of data or when we send them empty arguments.
 Then I test the working cases and I verify that the returned data is the good one.<br/>
 I added some new Exceptions, for this exercise I used pretty explicits names (Product directly in the name of the exceptions) in order to make it easy to understand, but in a real application, I would have used more generic names, which are reusable in other components.